 The mission of the Library’s Information Literacy Instruction Program is to teach students to be effective users and producers of ideas and information.
 The program provides students with varied opportunities for acquiring the needed knowledge and skills to become information literate.
 The program is administered through class sessions with library faculty, free workshops, and the Library’s Research 101 online tutorial.

 The Specialized Testing department offers the GED Tests, proctoring services, and high-stakes certification exams.
-Many testing services are also offered at COD regional centers and off-campus Learning Commons.
+Many testing services are also offered at COD centers and off-campus Learning Commons.

 College of DuPage is the official site for administration of the General Educational